livseibert5/CellSociety/README.md

   * LayoutFile contains the filename of the txt file with the initial layout
   * Style contains the filename of the xml stylesheet to pull from
 * XML stylesheets
+  * Style tags wrap around the entire body of the file
+  * GridType tags specify what shape the grid should be (Square, Triangle, Toroidal)
+  * GridPopulate specifies whether the simulation grid should be populated from a txt file or chosen randomly (MANUAL or RANDOM)
+  * NeighborLayout specifies what kind of neighbors each cell in a grid should have (see Neighbors enum)

 Known Bugs: